vasanthk/react-inline-edit/README.md

-# React inline edit
+# React Inline Edit

-This component allows you to to make inline/in-place edits with a 'contenteditable' input element.
+This component allows you to to make inline/in-place edits to the text rendered inside the <InlineEdit/>
-Inspired by Ben McMahen's [react-wysiwyg](https://github.com/bmcmahen/react-wysiwyg).

 Support: Chrome, Firefox, Safari (desktop & mobile) and IE 9+

+The new version comes with a simpler API which uses `<textarea>` input elements that auto resize to fit in the text edits.

+The [previous version](https://github.com/vasanthk/react-inline-edit/tree/contenteditable-version) (v 1.x.x) of this module used `contenteditable` which was quirky by spec and had various issues.

 ## Install